Mark Bostridge: Life and career

 In 2008, Bostridge also published Because You Died, a selection of Vera Brittain's First World War poetry and prose, to mark the ninetieth anniversary of the Armistice.
-In May 2009 Screen Daily reported that he was working closely with BBC Films on a screen adaptation of Brittain's Testament of Youth.
-In December 2014 Bostridge's study Vera Brittain and the First World War, containing new research about Testament of Youths evolution, and an account of the dramatisations of the book culminating in the new film version starring Alicia Vikander as Vera Brittain and Kit Harington as Roland Leighton, was published by Bloomsbury.
+In May 2009, Screen Daily reported that he was working closely with BBC Films on a screen adaptation of Brittain's Testament of Youth.
+In December 2014, Bostridge's study Vera Brittain and the First World War, containing new research about Testament of Youths evolution, and an account of the dramatisations of the book culminating in the new film version starring Alicia Vikander as Vera Brittain and Kit Harington as Roland Leighton, was published by Bloomsbury.

 In January 2014, Penguin UK published Bostridge's The Fateful Year, a portrait of England in 1914: "a year that started in peace and ended in war".
 The book was shortlisted for the PEN Hessell-Tiltman Prize for History in 2015.

-In June 2016 Bostridge was one of a group of biographers, historians, and other academics who signed a letter to The Times protesting at the erection of a statue to Mary Seacole at St Thomas' Hospital in London.
+In June 2016, Bostridge was one of a group of biographers, historians, and other academics who signed a letter to The Times protesting at the erection of a statue to Mary Seacole at St Thomas' Hospital in London.
 In interviews Bostridge explained that he was not opposed to a statue to Seacole, but to the siting of it at the hospital where Florence Nightingale founded her nurse training school in 1860, influencing the development of nursing throughout the world.
 Bostridge argues that Seacole was not a "pioneer nurse" as some of the statue campaigners maintain.
 He also points to the way in which Nightingale's enormous contributions to public health are now commonly and mistakenly attributed to Seacole by a wide range of British institutions that, he says, should "frankly know better".

-In an article published in the Times Literary Supplement in January 2020, Bostridge revealed that he has recently donated his diary to the Bodleian Library in Oxford.
+In an article published in the Times Literary Supplement in January 2020, Bostridge, who had introduced a new edition of the diaries of Francis Kilvert revealed that he has recently donated his diary to the Bodleian Library in Oxford.

+In 2024 Bloomsbury published his In Pursuit of Love.
+The Search for Victor Hugo's Daughter, an innovative biography-cum-memoir.
+The Sunday Times described the book as 'Gloriously rich and capacious', while the reviewer in the Daily Telegraph stated that 'Bostridge...produces something of haunting beauty and stylistic grace'.

 He is a brother of the tenor Ian Bostridge.
 They are the great-grandsons of the Millwall goalkeeper, John "Tiny" Joyce.